What Are Thyroid Problems?

-A hypothyroid infant is unusually inactive and quiet, has a poor appetite, and sleeps for excessively long periods of time.
+An infant with hypothyroidism is unusually inactive and quiet, has a poor appetite, and sleeps for very long periods of time.

 Cancer of the thyroid gland is quite rare and occurs in about 5% of thyroid nodules.
-You might have one or more thyroid nodules for several years before they are determined to be cancerous.
-People who have received radiation treatment to the head and neck earlier in life, possibly as a remedy for acne, tend to have a higher-than-normal risk of developing thyroid cancer.
+You might have one or more thyroid nodules for several years before your doctor finds that they're cancerous.
+If you've had radiation treatment to your head and neck earlier in life, possibly as a remedy for acne, you may have a higher-than-normal risk of getting thyroid cancer.